Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 Here's the million-dollar question.
 Will I have to manually find all the directories containing AVR-GCC's header files and keep track of them in a note every time I update/remove a particular board?

 I encountered the same situation and asked myself the same question.
 The answer is simple.

+> NOTE: Find a program 'arduheaders'.
+It's already been furnished.
+Find it in the 'CCLS_GEN' folder.
+Read the instructions written under comments, compile the code and install the program.

 Run the program 'arduheaders' inside the directory containing the sketch file (*.ino) with appropriate options.
 R-click inside a directory and open a terminal there.
 In our case, the board is Arduino Uno R3 which essentially contains an AVR MCU, and the specific MCU model is ATMEGA328P.
 Arduino-CLI is typically installed in the $HOME folder.
 The folder of the SDK is `.arduino15` as of today.
 By now, we know all the information we need to generate a `.ccls` and a `compile_flags.txt`.

 So, in the terminal, type: